This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Combine onion and butter and cook over medium heat until the onion is translucent, about 4 minutes.
+• In a saucepan over medium heat, cook onion in butter until the onion is translucent, about 4 minutes.

 • Add flour, salt, and pepper.
-Cook 2-3 minutes while stirring.
+Cook for 2-3 minutes while stirring.
 Add corn and mix well.

 • Add in milk, cream, sugar, and thyme.
-Stir over medium heat until mixture comes to a boil and thickens.
-Allow to boil 1 minute while stirring.
+Stir until the mixture comes to a boil and thickens.
+Allow to boil for 1 minute while stirring.

 • Remove 1 cup of the corn mixture and blend with a hand mixer until smooth.
 Stir back into the creamed corn.